 We’ve spent years now disseminating the ideas of playwork for broad application – delivering resource packs that cover an ‘introductory’ level of this approach for one-off pop-up adventure playgrounds, and delivering workshops to help professionals weave play support into their homes, their classrooms, their gymnasiums.

 Playwork approaches can be applied by anyone, we say.
 You can start with basic materials, even with the forgotten contents of your own closets.
-You can start with five minutes.
+Moreover, you can start in just five minutes.
 You can start by returning a smile.
 This is true.
-We are proud to work towards a world where all adults understand the the absolute basics of playwork, where children are seen to be people and their right to play recognized.
+We are proud to work towards a world where all adults understand the absolute basics of playwork, where children are seen to be people and their right to play recognized.
 But it’s also true that it takes much more than this to ‘be’ a playworker.

 Ours is a field with decades of experience, rich with theory and the stories shared by colleagues.
 We’ve years of practice to draw upon, including lessons learned from the powerful relationships with children that can only come with time.
 Playwork is a profession, and for us professionalism is also intensely personal.
 It requires us to reflect deeply on our own biases, our needs and fears, and all that would be more comfortable to ignore.